Counseling psychology: Marriage and family counseling

 The purpose of marriage and family counseling is to explore the relationships and interactions in the family and discuss the positive actions already taken, and how to change the negative actions in order to bring productive change to the family.
 Marriage and family counseling allows the family to discover how they can work together to make the household functional and find solutions, when necessary.

 Rehabilitation counseling

 The purpose of rehabilitation counseling is to work alongside people with disabilities in order to achieve their academic, career, or personal goals.
-In rehabilitation counseling, a counselor works closely with the client to address their goals, and come up with a plan to achieve those goals.
+In rehabilitation counseling, a counselor works closely with the client to develop personal, vocational, and independent living goals and come up with a plan to achieve those goals.

 Clinical mental health counseling

 Clinical mental health counseling is addressing a variety of issues such as addiction, family and relationship issues, abuse, and stress.
 Clinical mental health counseling provides guidance on how to handle and cope with these life struggles.
 They help make any adjustments in order to improve the quality of life for each client.